 The DMZ train does not operate on holidays, Mondays, or Tuesdays.

 The DMZ train runs on a strict time schedule, so don’t be late.
-The times below is when the train departs the station.
+The times below are when the train departs the station.
 Arrive early.

 DMZ Train Timetable from Seoul to DMZ (Outbound):